hcmsuper/izumi-swap/README.md

 # izumi-swap
-using dex izumi to swap in brownie
+using brownie to swap in dex-app izumi